2020 Community College Championship Tournament Logistics Information

 Frequently Asked Questions

 NAQT has prepared answers to frequently asked questions about its national championships.

 Rules and Eligibility

-Schools qualify to send teams to the CCCT through their performances at Community College Sectional Championship Tournaments (CC SCTs) held in January.
+Schools qualified to send teams to the CCCT through their performances at Community College Sectional Championship Tournaments (CC SCTs) held in January.

-When results are available, NAQT will compute D-Values to compare teams’ performance across the various CC SCTs.
-Invitations will be issued to all CC SCT champions and then strictly in order of decreasing D-Values.
+NAQT has computed D-Values to compare the performance of teams across CC SCTs.
+After inviting CC SCT champions, invitations are issued strictly in order of decreasing D-Values.

 Registration and Fees

 The registration fee is $400 per team.

 The registration fee only covers participation in the tournament.
 It does not cover transportation, lodging, food, or other expenses.

 Teams who bring a working buzzer system to the tournament will be eligible for a $30 discount on the registration fee if it meets NAQT’s national-championship standards.
 There may be some surprises in that policy!
 Please read it in advance to make sure your system qualifies.